joa2pac/rick-and-morty-app/README.md

 # Rick and Morty App

 This project is a web application built with [Next.js](https://nextjs.org/) that consumes the Rick and Morty API [https://rickandmortyapi.com/](https://rickandmortyapi.com/).
-The goal is to list characters from the series and display episodes in which they appear, meeting the following requirements:
+This app lists characters from the series and shows the episodes they appear in:

 ##  🚀 Getting Started